BRC20 Pinning Attack: Introduction

-We provide the first in-depth analysis of the mechanisms involved in transferring BRC20 tokens over the Bitcoin network.
-Existing studies~\cite{binance2}\cite{binance3}\cite{wang2023understanding} primarily focus on the static aspects of BRC20 (i.e., how to inscribe tokens).
-A few studies~\cite{wen2024modular}\cite{wang2024bridging} acknowledge that BRC20 tokens can be transferred, but they overlook the detailed dynamic transfer mechanisms (i.e., how to transfer these inscriptions over networks) by instead focusing mainly on the role of off-chain indexers handling the process.
+We provide the first in-depth analysis on \textit{how to transfer BRC20 tokens} over the Bitcoin network.
+While prior work~\cite{binance2,binance3,wang2023understanding} has primarily examined the \textit{static} aspects of BRC2, such as token inscription and deployment, little attention has been given to the actual mechanics of token transfer across the network.
+Some recent efforts~\cite{wen2024modular,wang2024bridging} acknowledge the possibility of BRC20 token transfers, but they abstract away the on-chain execution details and instead emphasize the role of off-chain indexers.
+In contrast, our work systematically analyzes the two-phase transaction model that underpins BRC20 transfers and uncovers critical vulnerabilities in this process.

-We find that, contrary to what might be recognized, the inscribed $\mathsf{transfer}$ is not an actual operation executed on the Bitcoin network.
-Instead, it is merely a form of script, written after $\mathsf{OP\_False}$ (meaning that it will never be executed on-chain) and stored on-chain.
+We find that transferring a BRC20 token is totally different to transferring BTCs.
+Contrary to what might be recognized, the inscribed $\mathsf{transfer}$ is not an actual operation executed on the Bitcoin network.
+Instead, it is merely a form of script, written after $\mathsf{OP\_False}$ (implying that it will never be executed on-chain) and stored on-chain.

-The execution of such a $\mathsf{transfer}$ operation relies on the movement of real Bitcoin transactions (UTXOs).
+The execution of such a $\mathsf{transfer}$ operation relies on the movement of real Bitcoin transactions (technically referred to as UTXOs\footnote{A UTXO (Unspent Transaction Output)~\cite{nakamoto2008bitcoin}\cite{antonopoulos2014mastering} is an unspent output from a Bitcoin transaction that can be used as input in a future transaction.}).
 To complete a BRC20 $\mathsf{transfer}$ operation, \underline{two} UTXO-based transactions (i.e., \textit{\textbf{Tx1}}, \textit{\textbf{Tx2}} in sequence) are required. \textit{\textbf{Tx1}} inscribes the operation (typically by sending it to oneself) and includes essential information such as the amount and recipient. \textit{\textbf{Tx2}} transfers the inscription to the recipient.
 These two transactions are typically initiated from an off-chain wallet and ``bundled'' together for execution.